As-Tomas/As-Tomas/README.md

 - 👋 Hi, I’m @As-Tomas
-- 👀 I’m interested in Mobile APP's development
+- 👀 I’m interested in AI integrations & Mobile APP's development
-- 🌱 I’m currently learning JavaScript, node.js, .NET-MAUI
+- 🌱 I’m currently learning Next.js JavaScript, .NET-MAUI
-- 💞️ I’m looking to collaborate on anything what is related to APP's
+- 💞️ I’m looking to collaborate on anything what is related to AI || APP's
 - 📫 How to reach me https://www.linkedin.com/in/tomas-bancevicius/

 <!---